HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ## Conclusion

-We still have a long way to go in terms of providing great user experiences, but we can take steps to improve them.
+We still have a long way to go to provide great user experiences, but we can take steps to improve them.

-First, you cannot improve performance effectively unless you can measure it.
+First, you cannot improve performance unless you can measure it.
 A good first step here is to measure your site using real user devices and to set up real-user monitoring (RUM).
 You can get a flavor of how your site performs with Chrome users with the [CrUX dashboard launcher](https://rviscomi.github.io/crux-dash-launcher/) (if your site is in the dataset).
-Ideally, you should set up a RUM solution that measures across multiple browsers.
+You should set up a RUM solution that measures across multiple browsers.
 You can build this yourself or use one of many analytics vendors' solutions.

-Second, as new features in HTML, CSS, and JavaScript are released, make sure you fully understand them before implementing them.
+Second, as new features in HTML, CSS, and JavaScript are released, make sure you understand them before implementing them.
 Use A/B testing to verify that adopting a new strategy results in improved performance.
 For example, don't lazy-load images above the fold.
-If you have a RUM tool implemented, you can more easily detect when your changes accidentally cause regressions.
+If you have a RUM tool implemented, you can better detect when your changes accidentally cause regressions.

-Finally, until we have a better metric for interactivity, optimize for FID (field/real-user data) and TBT (lab data).
+Finally, until we have a better metric for interactivity, optimize for both FID (field/real-user data) and TBT (lab data).
 Take a look at the [proposals](https://web.dev/better-responsiveness-metric/) for new metrics and participate by providing your own feedback.

 What did you find most interesting or surprising?
 Share your thoughts with us on Twitter ([@HTTPArchive](https://twitter.com/HTTPArchive))!